-The programme provides a comprehensive education in the quantitative and analytical skills required in the business world and in a range of accounting practices.
-Our degree programme provides each student with an in-depth knowledge of the area of accounting and finance as well as the practical skills, both of which are essential in the rapidly changing and highly competitive world of business.
-Students will be able to analyse contemporary theories and practice concerning financial management, risk, and the operation of the accounting and finance function.
-Our degree will equip students with the capability to a prepare a range of standard accounting statements for use by management in a business environment and interpreting the business implications of such information.
+The programme provides a comprehensive education in the quantitative and analytical skills required in the business world and a range of accounting practices.
+Students will be able to analyse contemporary theories and practices concerning financial management, risk, and the operation of the accounting and finance function.
+Our degree will equip students with the capability to prepare a range of standard accounting statements for use by management in a business environment and interpret the business implications of such information.

 The importance of new and emerging technologies is recognised and incorporated into programme content throughout the three years.
-This in turn creates a number of opportunities for advancement within a whole range of organisations.
-The programme builds on long established and well recognised core competencies within Independent College Dublin in the delivery of and highest quality accounting and finance tuition.
+This creates opportunities for advancement within a whole range of organisations.
+The programme builds on long established and well recognised core competencies within Independent College in the delivery of and highest quality accounting and finance tuition.

 - Small Medium Enterprises